Photo by: Maddie Benbenek

 - Photo illustrations

 Do not use this as an easy out.
 Always think about good ways of capturing story-telling images that will enhance the written story.
-In some instances, a photo illustration can add dramatically to the story and the impact of the design.
+In some instances, a photo illustration (like the one seen above) can add dramatically to the story and the impact of the design.
 However, care must be taken that the illustration is not so close to reality that it appears to be a captured moment.
 Labeling an image as a photo illustration might not be enough to keep readers from being confused.

 - Caption writing

 Most libelous situations using photos come about because of poorly written or misleading captions.
 Photographers need to protect their integrity by always writing the first draft of any caption.
 Editors can spruce up and tighten a caption in editing, but should not create a false light or potentially libelous caption in the process.

 In a nutshell, photographers should never change the meaning of a photo through manipulation.
 Airbrushing skin, adjusting weight to make someone’s body look slimmer or larger, removing an object, adding in a person who is missing – these are all adjustments that cross ethical boundaries.
 Photoshop can be the tool where the photographer gets the image ready to be published with quality tones and sharpness.
 Never flip an image so the action is going the opposite way just to make it fit the layout better.